 - Teachers will assign books to students and/or share books to class streams for students to access.

 - Students access the portal either by logging into the portal directly or by clicking on book links in Google Classroom.

 - No manual rostering is required, since rosters are synced from Google Classroom.

 - SSO with Google

 The following requirements must be met for a successful Google Classroom integration with the Lab-Aids Portal:

 - All users that need access to our curriculum must be users of Google Classroom, not just Google Workspace.

-- All teachers that need access to our curriculum must be willing/able to actively use Google Classroom on a daily basis.
+- All teachers that need access to our curriculum must be willing/able to actively use Google Classroom on a regular basis.
 Depending on the district, teachers may need to be willing/able to set up their own Google Classrooms.

 - User roles (teacher vs. learner) must be established for all users.

 - Note: Students that have the "create course" permission will be rostered as teachers.